mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Construct a new group state using the information in the GroupInfo object.
   The new member's position in the tree is `index`, as defined above.

+* Identify the lowest node at which the direct paths from `index` and `signer_index` overlap.
+Set private keys for that node and its parents up to the root of the tree, using the `path_secret` from the KeyPackage and following the algorithm in {{ratchet-tree-updates}} to move up the tree.

 # Sequencing of State Changes {#sequencing}